 Meal plan options (e.g. 17 meal option) which indicated a weekly reset in the table above, have a defined number of meal swipes per week and a limit of 4 meal swipes per day.
 Block Meal Plans, which have a semester reset, include a defined numbers of meals per semester, and meals may be used at your convenience throughout the semester.
 The cashier at the ‘all you care to eat’ Dining Commons will ‘swipe’ your CaseOneCard through a register which will automatically deduct one meal from your meal plan account.
 Don’t want to walk back to the Dining Commons while on the Case Quad for classes?
 You can also use a meal swipe to get a grab-n-go lunch from the “Grab-it” facility in Sears or the "Bag-It" in the Thwing atrium.

 If you do not use all of your meal swipes in a week, on a weekly Meal Plan, unused meals will expire on Saturday night - they do not carry over from week to week and are non-refundable.
 Your meal plan account resets every Sunday morning to the number of meals included with your chosen meal plan.
 The Block Meal Plans do not carry over from semester to semester, any unused swipes at the end of a semester will expire and are non-refundable.
-Meal plan changes will only be accepted through the second week of classes.
+Meal plan changes will only be accepted through the first week of classes.

 The CaseCash included with your meal plan may be used at a variety of food and non-food locations both on- and off- campus, including the University Bookstore.
 If the meal plan you choose includes CaseCash, a fixed amount of CaseCash per semester is deposited into your account at the beginning of each semester. $1 in CaseCash equates to $1 of purchasing power.